denten-books/plain-text/3-format.md

 artifacts, the abstracted notion of form leads to transcendent, universal ideals.

+The notion of a "format" occupies the conceptual space somewhere between form as intrinsic formula and form as extrinsic shape.
+In what remains a singular article-length treatment on the topic in literary studies, G. Thomas Tanselle approaches the concept of formatting from the point of view of textual criticism---the practice of compiling, editing, annotating, preserving, and publishing scholarly critical editions of (often) canonical texts.
+For Tanselle's purposes, the concept of formatting addresses narrowly something like "the number of page units placed on the press at one time" [@tanselle_concept_2000, 112-3].
+He acknowledges, however, that more broadly speaking, formats refer also to the "nature and the order of the contents" [@tanselle_concept_2000, 67-8].
+In this way we may speak of soap operas as a format for daytime television.
+The format of a journal may be a "broadsheet daily" or a "tabloid."
+Unlike the more narrow term, genre, format identifies both a particular kind and a particular structuring of content.
+The novel is a genre, where the paperback is its common format.
+A paperback implies not only the physical shape of the book, but also a method of manufacturing and distribution, along with the *kind* of content.
+We do not expect scientific textbooks in paperback, for example, just as we would not expect tabloids to be printed on expensive stock or to support long-form investigative journalism.
+The format captures something about the shape, the design, the style, and the thematics of the subject matter; it connects, in other words, the where to the what, the how, and in what order.

-The related distinction between "form" and "content" is one of the basic binaries in any formalism, mobilized often in literary criticism and computer science alike.
-"Classical art, in a word, stands for form," R.G.
-Collingwood wrote in 1929, and "romantic art for content" [@collingwood_form_1929, 335].
-In a much more recent work on computational text generation, Kathleen McKeown wrote that to produce discourse, writers and speakers "must decide what to say and how to present it effectively."
-A machine that generates text should, among other things, be able to determine the "content and textual shape" of what needs to be said or written [@mckeown_text_1992, 1].
-Similarly, in her influential essay "Print Is Flat, Code Is Deep," Katherine Hayles wrote about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].
+With these provisional definitions down on paper, I would like to revisit a few of the canonical texts from the long history of formalism.
+It would be interesting to see, for example, whether Plato's or Hegel's seminal passages on formal aesthetics fall on inward structure or outward shape side of the divide I have posited so far.
+Note first that in whatever tradition, the concept of "form" is usually contraposed to some idea of "content."
+Content refers to the stuff being shaped or arranged, whether by intrinsic law or though extrinsic shaping.
+For example, the historian R.G.
+Collingwood famously described the distinction between classical and romantic art periods in terms of for the form/content divide.
+He wrote: "Classical art, in a word, stands for form; romantic art for content" [@collingwood_form_1929, 335].
+In recent work on computational text generation, Kathleen McKeown wrote that to produce discourse, writers and speakers "must decide what to say and how to present it effectively," once again making the distinction content (the what to say) and its presentation.
+McKeown writes that a machine that generates text should, among other things, be able to determine the "content and textual shape" of what needs to be said or written [@mckeown_text_1992, 1].
+Similarly, in her influential essay "Print Is Flat, Code Is Deep," Katherine Hayles writes about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].
+In this way, a text having differing physical characteristics may nevertheless employ the same signifying strategies.
+The various editions of Shakespeare's *Hamlet*, for example, may look different but nevertheless refer to the same work of art.
+We saw a similar distinction in the discussion about technique, where writers made a distinction between the object of art, a transcendent idea or content of the work, and the object itself which contained the work's immanent, physical characteristics.

-Like many foundational dichotomies in the Western philological tradition, the distinction between form and content has its roots in Platonic thought.
+As an aside, note that what belong to the contingent physical characteristics of a text object and what belong to its signifying strategies depends quite a bit on the kind of object at hand.
+In this way, when reading a novel the reader may ignore the line length.
+The length of an average line in Herman Melville's *Moby Dick*, for example, depends on the edition.
+It carries no meaning.
+But when reading poetry, for example, the reader understands line length to be an integral part of the text's "signifying strategies."
+The distinction between form and content in that sense propagates a kind of value making, by which we are asked to separate those attributes of the texts that are meaningful from those that are not.
+Some notion of form in that distinction implies disposable form, asking us to identify those physical attributes of the text that can be omitted in interpretation or the reproduction of texts.
+One can imagine a printer deciding to discard information about the color of a manuscript's ink for example or the idiosyncrasies of the writer's handwriting.
+Those part's of the texts shape that are deemed significant pass, in some sense, from its contingent "formal" characteristics to its signifying "content."

+Yet of course in quite another sense "form" identifies the very essence of the thing, quite the opposite to what is meant by form in the sense of a disposable shape.
 For Plato, the "essence" or an "idea" of something (like a chair) exists in an ideal, metaphysical state, somewhere beyond the confines of the material universe.
 By contrast, a physical instantiation of that object (a specific chair) embodies a somewhat more limited, even corrupted, version of that perfect idea.
 The task of the philosopher becomes one of reconstructing the single ideal notion of the perfect chair from its many imperfect instantiations.
-A computer scientist will recognize in this chain of reasoning some of the principles behind object-oriented programming: a way of building software that works by defining abstract "object classes" and invoking them as "class instances" [@hoare_record_1965; @nygaard_history_1981].
+A computer scientist will recognize in this chain of reasoning some of the principles behind object-oriented programming: a way of building software that works by defining abstract "object classes" and invoking them as "class instances" [@hoare_record_1965;
+@nygaard_history_1981].
 Similarly, for Plato and later for René Descartes, G.W.F.
 Hegel, and other idealists, ideas provide us with lasting universal "templates" for instantiation within the contingent and always changing physical confines of the material world.[^ln4-descartes]

 In Plato's Greek originals we find a number of words that, depending on the translation, stand in for the English "form."
 These include *eidos* (essence),